Vens-i/medinote/README.md

-# MediNote
+# medinote

-Phase-1 scaffolding for the MediNote web app.
+Phase-1 scaffolding for the medinote web app.
 Built with Vite, React, TypeScript, and Tailwind CSS 4.1.

 ## Getting started